Lvschoor/Schoolsout/README.md

 # Schoolsout
-Project developed as part of education at INTEC Brussel.
+Project developed as part of education at INTEC Brussel.<br>
-Practical exercise on JPA/Hibernate and JDBC/MySQL
+Practical exercise on MAven, JPA/Hibernate and JDBC/MySQL.<br>
-Own extras added to the task:
+Own extras added to the task:<br>
-Added GUI using swing
+Added GUI using swing<br>
 Added password requirements